proto-aiken-13/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Extra Information**
 <br><br>
-- A student can have any number of tags (including 0)
+- A student can have any number of optional tags
 <br>
-- A student can have any number of comments (including 0)
+- A student can have any number of optional comments
 <br>
 - Cannot add a student with the same name in the list.
 </div>